natecostello/van_two_point_oh/blog/2021-8-19-floor/floor.md

 We would do a separate template for the passenger and driver side for the initial subfloor cuts.
 Our passenger side wheel well is shifted about 3/16 aft compared to the driver side.
 This led to some small interferences and re-cutting of the plywood since we made a single template based on the driver side and used it to cut both sides of the plywood.

-We would consider Okoume plywood instead of baltic birch.
+We would consider okoume plywood instead of baltic birch.
 This is another marine grade plywood.
 It would save about 30 lbs on the build.

 # Random Notes, Tools, and References